charlesdungy/new-to-streaming-scraper/README.md

 ~~Future stage: Complete documentation, comments.~~

-Note: this project will see no future updates.
+Note: Though GitHub may be hosting this project's demo, this project will see no future updates.

 ## Description